This Article Seeks to Address the Following Issues:

 - Self-harming is a way of manipulating others

-- Self-harm is a phase in which the teen will eventually outgrow
+- Self-harm is a phase the teen will eventually outgrow

 - Self-injury is not treatable